blackhatethicalhacking/perl-programming-training/README.md

 - **Cleanup:** After finishing its tasks, the script removes temporary files created during execution.

-**For example:**
+- **For example:**

 `$string =~ s/DROP\sTABLE/No SQL injection attacks here, thanks!/sgi;`

 To use perl on a GNU/Linux distro, its just to start using it.
 Its preinstalled and ready to go!
 But if you want to go more advanced, I would recommend updating CPAN and making it ready to use.
-Check "Installation".
+Check **Installation**.

 # Features